michaelnny/alpha_zero/README.md

 * `gomoku` contains the modules to train and play the game
   - `run_training_v1.py` trains the agent following AlphaGo Zero paper
   - `run_training_v2.py` trains the agent following AlphaZero paper (without using evaluation to select 'best' player)
-  - `alpha_zero_vs_alpha_zero.py` launchs a GUI programe to play in Gomoku AlphaZero vs. AlphaZero mode
+  - `alpha_zero_vs_alpha_zero.py` launch a GUI program to play in Gomoku AlphaZero vs. AlphaZero mode
-  - `human_vs_alpha_zero.py` launchs a GUI programe to play Gomoku in Human vs. AlphaZero mode
+  - `human_vs_alpha_zero.py` launch a GUI program to play Gomoku in Human vs. AlphaZero mode
 * `mcts.py` contains the MCTS node and UCT tree-search algorithm.
 * `pipeline_v1.py` contains the functions to run self-play, training, and evaluation loops (following AlphaGo Zero paper, evaluation is used to select best player to generate self-play samples)
 * `pipeline_v2.py` contains the functions to run training, and evaluation loops (following AlphaZero paper, evaluation is only used to monitoring performance)